Find it Here!

 When I found bedbugs in my bed, I looked at spending hundreds of dollars to get rid of them but with that being hard to afford, I started researching them and reading all the material I could find on them.
 What I learned helped me to get rid of my bed bug problem over two years ago and they have yet to return.
 It could help you also.

 I tried cleaning my bedding on a daily basis, only to get bitten again each night.
 I would get up before dawn (the best time to find bedbugs), strip my bed of its linen, and wash it every day.
 That still wasn’t enough to remove them.

-I tried to use regular insecticide, but that didn’t seem to do any good either.
-They either built up immunity to all the different kinds that I used or were immune to it to begin with, so I had to find something that would work.
+I tried to use a regular insecticide, but that didn’t seem to do any good either.
+They either built up immunity to all the different kinds that I used or were immune to it, to begin with, so I had to find something that would work.

 After weeks of research, I learned that bedbugs don’t like Neem Oil.
 Neem Oil is a miraculous oil that’s pressed from the seeds of the neem tree, an evergreen that grows in the Indian subcontinent and is widely used in organic farming.
-Its ability to repel pests like the mealy bug, aphids, white flies, mites, fungus gnats, beetles and many more is what makes its usage as a bio-pesticide for organic farming so valuable.
+Its ability to repel pests like the mealy bug, aphids, whiteflies, mites, fungus gnats, beetles and much more is what makes its usage as a bio-pesticide for organic farming so valuable.

 It’s these qualities that make it as important in ridding your home of bedbugs also.
 Neem Oil works as a household insecticide for, bedbugs as wells as ants, cockroaches, houseflies, termites, mosquitoes and many other household pests.
 In short, most household pests including bedbugs, don’t like Neem Oil.